098suraj/Assignment/README.md

 ### The purpose of this repository

 - Follows Android design and development  practices with Compose.
-- Explore the possibilities of creating Ui and Ux using a Mobile Movies App which we can use on a daily base.
+- Explore the possibilities of creating Ui and Ux using a Mobile App which we can use on a daily base.
 - Build a fully functional Android app built entirely with Kotlin and Jetpack Compose.